newaetech/cw310-bergen-board/docs/README.md

 AD8P | A18 | VCC-INT / 2 | For comparison of external vs. internal VCC-INT measurements (XADC has internal VCC-INT channel).
 AD8N | A17 | GND

-In addition, the USERIOA header contains several XADC signals.
+In addition, the USERIOA header contains several XADC capable ports.
 See [Page 13 of the Schematics](#reference-materials-schematics) for more detail.
+Any FPGA pin name that ends in "ADxxN_15" and "ADxxP_15" is a ADC channel, where "xx" must be the same channel number to access both the positive and negative inputs.

 ## User USB